The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

 What would be the ``classical'' mathematical alternative to Eq.~\ref{eq_correspondence}?
-What would we have to presume about the partial waves in order to end up in a distribution of constant shape (DCS), which might be closer to a ``classical vision'' of a particle as some kind of tiny billard ball?
-What kind of (linear) wave equation is able to produce such DCS-grains?
-It is well known that any function of the form $f(x-v_{ph}\,t)$ solves the homogeniuous wave $(\d_t^2-v_{ph}^2\,\d_x^2)\,f=0$ and produces a DCS, provided that $v_{ph}=\rm{const}$.
-But in this kind of wave equation the (phase-) velocity is a property of the transmitting medium and not of the transmitted ``particle''.
-There is no word of such a medium, and furthermore quantum theory is too generally applicable to derive from some some fancy micro-theory of concrete objects moving in a concrete physical medium: The desired dispersion does, with the above Ansatz, not derive from the physical properties of some medium: the whole Ansatz derives from little more than math facts.
+What would we have to presume about the partial waves in order to end up in a distribution of constant shape (DCS), which might be closer to a ``classical vision'' of a particle as some kind of rigid tiny billard ball, as suggested by Newton in his treatise on optics~\cite{NewtonOpticks}?
+What kind of (linear) wave equation is able to produce such a DCS?
+It is well known that any function of the form $f(x-v_{ph}\,t)$ solves the homogeneuous wave equation $(\d_t^2-v_{ph}^2\,\d_x^2)\,f=0$ and produces a DCS, provided that $v_{ph}=\rm{const}$.
+But this kind of wave equation with constant (phase-) velocity represents a physical situation in which the velocity is a property of the transmitting medium and not of the moving ``particle''.
+There was no word of such a medium.
+The desired dispersion does not derive from the physical properties of some medium: the whole Ansatz derives from little more than math facts.
+Therefore Schr\"odinger's theory can be regarded as a {\it general and abstract} theory of motion for continuous distributions.
+Apparently it does not represent the motion of a specific kind of matter, but of any {\it fundamental} kind of matter.
+Here ``fundamental'' means little more than ``not specific''.
+We presumed that the matter-density ``represents'' a ``particle'', i.e. an object which appears to an observer to be fully describable by it's mass, position and momentum.

 It is part of the conventional lore to refuse or even ridicule the very idea that $\hbar$ could be rationalized (to avoid the term ``derived'') on classical grounds.
 The curriculum taught us to accept $\hbar$ as a joke of nature, unexplainable by classical rational reasoning.
-This suggests to believe that the classical worldview, though entirely rational and logical, is 'de facto' wrong and that quantum physics, though 'de facto' correct, is and will always remain deeply irrational.
-But is this fatalistic conclusion, shattering the foundations of the scientific enterprize itself, really unavoidable?
-And do we {\it practically} believe in it, after all?
+This narrative suggests that the classical worldview, though it appears to be entirely rational and logical, is 'de facto' wrong and that quantum physics, though 'de facto' correct, is and will always remain deeply irrational.
+But is this fatalistic conclusion, which must eventually shatter the foundations of enlightenment, namely {\it reason}, and the scientific enterprize itself, really unavoidable?